MahdiSafsafi/UnivDisasm/README.md

 **Features**:

--Support x86 and x86-64 architectures.
+- Support x86 and x86-64 architectures.

--Support Intel and AMD instructions.
+- Support Intel and AMD instructions.

--Support mostly all instructions found in Intel and AMD documentations, including:
+- Support mostly all instructions found in Intel and AMD documentations, including:

-FPU,MMX,SSE,SSE2,SSE3,SSSE3,SSE4.1,SSE4.2,SSE5,3DNOW,AVX,AVX2 ,FMA,FMA4.
+  * FPU,MMX;
+  * SSE,SSE2,SSE3,SSSE3,SSE4.1,SSE4.2,SSE5;
+  * 3DNOW;

-AES, MPX, F16C, TSX, VME, BMI, BMI2 …
+  * AES, MPX, F16C, TSX, VME, BMI, BMI2 …
+  * FMA,FMA4;
+  * AVX,AVX2;

-AVX512F, AVX512BW, AVX512CD, AVX512DQ, AVX512ER, AVX512PF, AVX512VBMI, AVX512IFMA.
+  * AVX512F, AVX512BW, AVX512CD, AVX512DQ, AVX512ER, AVX512PF, AVX512VBMI, AVX512IFMA.

--Support REX, DREX, VEX, EVEX and XOP instructions encoding.
+- Support REX, DREX, VEX, EVEX and XOP instructions encoding.

--EFlags/RFlags: UnivDisasm can recognize instructions that may affect, modify or reset EFlags register.
+- EFlags/RFlags: UnivDisasm can recognize instructions that may affect, modify or reset EFlags register.

--Instructions are grouped into two order: instructions groups and instructions categories.
-And each instruction has its own identifier ,make it easy to find and match decoded instructions.
+- Instructions are grouped into two order: instructions groups and instructions categories.
+- Each instruction has its own identifier make it easy to find and match decoded instructions.

--Branch instructions: UnivDisasm recognize branch and calculate the destination address, make it easy for you to follow branch instructions.
+- Branch instructions: UnivDisasm recognize branch and calculate the destination address, make it easy for you to follow branch instructions.

--Support VSIB memory addressing.
+- Support VSIB memory addressing.

--Support Intel enhancement syntax: Masking, Zeroing, Rounding, Broadcasting.
+- Support Intel enhancement syntax: Masking, Zeroing, Rounding, Broadcasting.

--Support the compressed displacement disp8*N.
+- Support the compressed displacement disp8*N.

--Reconize pseudo-ops instructions such as CMPPS.
+- Reconize pseudo-ops instructions such as CMPPS.

--Safe: UnivDisasm was designed to be safe, that’s mean it’s safe for multi threads (thread safe).And provides built-in mechanisms for errors and safe bytes reading.
+- Safe: UnivDisasm was designed to be safe, that’s mean it’s safe for multi threads (thread safe).And provides built-in mechanisms for errors and safe bytes reading.

--Faster: Due to its coding architecture, UnivDisasm is considered to be faster to decode instructions.
+- Faster: Due to its coding architecture, UnivDisasm is considered to be faster to decode instructions.

--Customized: UnivDisasm has an open architecture allowing for easy to extend for others syntax.
+- Customized: UnivDisasm has an open architecture allowing for easy to extend for others syntax.
 You can have your own assembler syntax with less code writing!

 **Examples**
 The left side is the instructions opcodes and the right side is the full instructions str decoded by UnivDisasm.